0xMukesh/thw-faucet-cli/blog.md

 # 👋 The end

-All those who have read the blog post until here can deserve a big round of applause.
+All those who have read the blog post until here deserves a big round of applause.

 ![](https://c.tenor.com/Sq7rY9NKKd4AAAAC/oscars-standing-ovation.gif)